yrjokana/Shade-AI-Games/README.md

 AI agents learning to play games using neural networks and genetic algorithms.

+Currently looking for volunteers for ''AI Tic Tac Toe''.

 ## Current Game(s): Flappy Bird

 Watch as a population of neural networks evolves to master Flappy Bird through natural selection!